LucasHazardous/music-player/CONTRIBUTING.md

 -   camelCase for variables' names
 -   global variables are placed on top of a file

+## How to contribute?

+1. Visit currently open issues
+2. Dicuss/create new issue, then implement fixes/features in your personal fork of this repository
+3. Open a pull request to the **dev** branch
+4. Wait for a review

 ## Becoming a maintainer

 To become a maintainer you should be familiar with technologies used in this project and its coding style.